alisaghilutfi/Vibrational-Spectroscopy-Research/README.md

 "x_test_300_merge_spectra3.npy"---> referes to the input CARS data

-## About the code
+## About the CNN model code

+The model architecture directly adapted from the SpecNet paper (See https://github.com/Valensicv/SpecNet for the full code of the neural net-work model)
+Here three different NRB are evaluated
-It cab be acessed from the following program
+It can be accessed from the following program.

 RSS_Advances_CNN_to_train_with_different_NRBs.py